Marie de France: Life and works

 The actual name of the author now known as Marie de France is unknown; she has acquired this nom de plume from a line in one of her published works: "Marie ai num, si sui de France," which translates as "My name is Marie, and I am from France."
 Some of the most commonly proposed suggestions for the identity of this 12th-century poet are Marie of France, Countess of Champagne; Marie, Abbess of Shaftesbury and half-sister to Henry II, King of England; Marie, Abbess of Reading; Marie I of Boulogne; Marie, Abbess of Barking; and Marie de Meulan, wife of Hugh Talbot and daughter of Waleran de Meulan.
 Based on evidence from her writings, it is clear that, despite being born in France, she spent much of her life living in England.

 Four works, or collections of works, have been attributed to Marie de France.
 She is principally known for her authorship of The Lais of Marie de France, a collection of twelve narrative poems, mostly of a few hundred lines each.
 She claims in the preambles to most of these Breton lais that she has heard the stories they contain from Breton minstrels, and it is in the opening lines of the poem Guigemar that she first reveals her name to be Marie.

-There are 102 Ysopet fables that have also been attributed to her besides a retelling of the Legend of the Purgatory of St. Patrick and, recently, a saint's life called La Vie seinte Audree about Saint Audrey of Ely, although this last attribution is not accepted by all critics.
+102 Ysopet fables have also been attributed to her besides a retelling of the Legend of the Purgatory of St. Patrick and, recently, a saint's life called La Vie seinte Audree about Saint Audrey of Ely, although this last attribution is not accepted by all critics.

 Scholars have dated Marie's works to between about 1160 and 1215, the earliest and latest possible dates respectively.
 It is probable that the Lais were written in the late 12th century; they are dedicated to a "noble king", usually assumed to be Henry II of England or possibly his eldest son, Henry the Young King.
 Another of her works, the Fables, is dedicated to a "Count William", who may have been either William of Mandeville or William Marshall.
 However, it has also been suggested that Count William may refer to William Longsword.
 Longsword was a recognized illegitimate son of Henry II.
 If Marie was actually Henry II's half-sister, a dedication to his son (who would be her nephew), might be understandable.